 Solvents and emulsifiers are required in most liquid insecticide preparations.
 Usually they have low toxicity, but like the petroleum products (which many are), they must be considered as possible causes of poisoning.
-In direct treatment with pesticides, emulsification must be thorough with an average droplet size of 5 microns (preferably smaller), or excessive amounts may stick to treated animals.
+In direct treatment with pesticides, emulsification must be thorough, with an average droplet size of 5 microns (preferably smaller), or excessive amounts may stick to treated animals.
 Treatment should be as for petroleum product poisoning (see Petroleum Product Poisoning).

-Last full review/revision March 2012 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS
+Last full review/revision August 2014 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS